micmejia/bible-dump/NKJV/2 Samuel/2 Sam 2.md

 So they arose and went over by number, twelve from Benjamin, _followers_ of Ishbosheth the son of Saul, and twelve from the servants of David.

 ###### 16
 And each one grasped his opponent by the head and _thrust_ his sword in his opponent's side; so they fell down together.
-Therefore that place was called [^c]the Field of Sharp Swords, which _is_ in Gibeon.
+Therefore that place was called the Field of Sharp Swords, which _is_ in Gibeon.

 ###### 17
 So there was a very fierce battle that day, and Abner and the men of Israel were beaten before the servants of David.